 Kaleb asked.
 “But where is everybody?
 There’s 15 huts here but not a single person.”

 They searched the entire platform, proving Kaleb correct.
-The entire community was gone without a trace.
+The entire community had disappeared without a trace.

 “Rats?”
 Kaleb asked.